fbpx

 How is psoriasis diagnosed?

 There aren’t any specific blood tests or other tests to diagnose psoriasis.
 Your doctor can usually diagnose psoriasis by examining your skin.
 Sometimes, they may take a very small piece of your affected skin (a biopsy) and look at it under a microscope to look for changes that suggest psoriasis and look different from other skin conditions.
-Your doctor will also be interested in your family’s medical history – as about one-third of people with psoriasis have a family member with the condition.
+Your doctor will also be interested in your family’s medical history – about one-third of people with psoriasis have a family member with the condition.